khushmeeet/newton/README.md

 ### This is Newton
 ```
-# Following is the JSON taken from https://jsonplaceholder.typicode.com/users
+# Following is the array of objects taken from https://jsonplaceholder.typicode.com/users

 - id: 1
   name: Leanne Graham